course-dprep/Airbnb-new-year-s-eve/README.md

 ## Conclusion

 In answering the research question, it was found that there is a significant relationship between New Year's Eve and the prices of Airbnb listings.
-This applies for listings in Rome, London, Paris and Amsterdam, together and for the cities individually.
+This applies for listings in Rome, London, Paris, and Amsterdam, together and for the cities individually.
 We found that the average price in different cities is higher on New Year's Eve compared to the usual days.

 Furthermore, a significant relationship between New Year's Eve and the likelihood that an Airbnb listing would be booked has been found.
-The chances of a listing being booked in Rome, London Paris and Amsterdam increases on New Year’s Eve.
+The chances of a listing being booked in Rome, London, Paris, and Amsterdam increases on New Year’s Eve.

 ## Repository overview